nairitya03/nairitya03/README.md

 - 🌱 I’m currently learning **Networking and Pentesting**.

-- 🧑🏻‍💻 All of my projects are available at [https://github.com/nairitya03/Projects](https://github.com/nairitya03/Projects).
+- 🧑🏻‍💻 All of my projects are available at [Github Projects](https://github.com/nairitya03/Projects).

 - 💬 Ask me about **Python, Computer Vision, Cybersecurity and Human Behaviour**.

 - 📫 How to reach me **talenairitya@gmail.com**.

-- 🔗 Visit My Personal Portfolio Website here [Nairitya Tale](https://nairitya03.github.io/).
+- 🔗 Visit My Personal Portfolio Website [here] (https://nairitya03.github.io/).

 - ⚡ Fun fact **Security is a Myth!!**.